young-geng/EasyLM/README.md

 # EasyLM
-Easy to use model parallel large language models training in JAX/Flax with pjit support on cloud TPU pods.
+Easy to use model parallel large language models training and evaluation in JAX/Flax with pjit support on cloud TPU pods.

 Building on top of Hugginface's [transformers](https://huggingface.co/docs/transformers/main/en/index)